pxa167/im/README.md

-# im
+# Internal Medicine

 Hello!

-If you are visiting from ERAS, please follow the link below.
+If you are visiting from ERAS, links for the projects discussed in the application will populate on this page on October 1, 2019.

-LINK GOES HERE

 Thanks, Pritpal